udhaya0000/okay_humans/README.md

-# Getting Started with Donorport App
+# Getting Started with Okay Humans App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).